 c.
 The status of observer may be held during maximum two years after the decision made by the Executive Committee.

 d.
-The rights and duties of observers are identical to those members as far as they are described in Article 14.
-Observers have the right to participate in General Conferences and to attend the General Assembly.
-They do not have the right to vote.
+The rights and duties of observers are identical to those members as far as they are described in Article 17.

-The status of member, associate and observer expires as a result of voluntary withdrawal, death, loss of corporate body or expulsion.
-A member must give the President or the Secretariat at least three months notice in writing of his or her intention voluntarily to withdraw from EADI, which may only take effect at the end of a business year.
+a.
+The status of member, associate and observer expires as a result of voluntary withdrawal, death, loss of corporate body, expulsion or removal from the membership list.
+A member must give the President or the Secretariat at least three months’ notice in writing of his or her intention voluntarily to withdraw from EADI, which may only take effect at the end of a business year.

 VII.
 Rights and duties of members, associates and observers